 Right next to the Wells Fargo History Museum is the Sacramento Visitor Center.
 There you can see an old stagecoach and a painting which was before hanging in the capitol.
-During my visit I got told a “creepy” fact.
+During my visit, I got told a “creepy” fact.
 Look at the painting on the wall.
 It looks like the two bulls at the front are always staring at you.
-Also look at the two outlaws on the horses.
-It looks like the always coming for you no matter where you stand in the room.
-This is pretty cool and interesting fact for me and happy that the nice man working there told me that.
+Also, look at the two outlaws on the horses.
+It looks like they always coming for you no matter where you stand in the room.
+This is a pretty cool and interesting fact for me and happy that the nice man working there told me that.

 Be sure to visit the Visitor Center and the Wells Fargo History Museum.
 For both admission is free.
 The Wells Fargo History Museum tells a lot about the important role of the bank in the California Gold Rush commerce.
 They display a lot of artifacts of that area as well as a telegraph station.

 The street level of Old Sacramento was raised in the 1860s and ’70s as much as 14 feet.
 You can still see the original level at some spots in the city.
-Like the Pioneer Park and Pioneer Square (see pictures).
+Like Pioneer Park and Pioneer Square (see pictures).
 Sacramento was the first city on the West Coast and the only one in California to raise the street level.
 This created a city on top of a city.
-Some of the old relics are still there and you can visit them today in an Underground Tour.
-The tour starts at the Sacramento History Museum and is about an hour-long.
-Unfortunately I was not able yet to take the tour, same as in Seattle.
+Some of the old relics are still there and you can visit them today on an Underground Tour.
+The tour starts at the Sacramento History Museum and is about an hour long.
+Unfortunately, I was not able yet to take the tour, same as in Seattle.

 There is also an app for that – of course.
 It’s a free app for Android and iPhone with a lot of facts, pictures and interesting anecdotes.
 The app is also perfect for self-guided tours and features a “Murder & Mayhem” tour.
 I was not able to try the app yet, but I will if I have enough time left.

-During the holiday season the city is put into christmas atmosphere and there is the “Theatre of Lights” going on right now.
-It’s from Thursday thru Sunday every week until christmas at 6:15pm and 7:45pm.
+During the holiday season, the city is put into a Christmas atmosphere and there is the “Theatre of Lights” going on right now.
+It’s from Thursday thru Sunday every week until Christmas at 6:15 pm and 7:45 pm.
 It takes place at the end of K Street where it hits Front Street.

-For more information you can visit this websites:
+For more information you can visit these websites:

-For parking I would recommend the Downtown Plaza Mall parking garage (see map).
-It’s cheaper and Old Sacramento is just a couple feet away.
+For parking, I would recommend the Downtown Plaza Mall parking garage (see map).
+It’s cheaper and Old Sacramento is just a couple of feet away.
 You will walk underneath the freeway I-5 to get into Old Sac.
-There is valet parking, street parking and parking areas right at Old Sacramento, but it’s very expensive to park.
-The price varies a little bit, but you have to pay around 1.50$ for 30 minutes parking.
-At the Downtown Plaza you pay 6$ if you enter before 10 am and leave after 4:30 pm, which is very likely to achieve with all the things you can do.
+There is valet parking, street parking, and parking areas right at Old Sacramento, but it’s very expensive to park.
+The price varies a little bit, but you have to pay around 1.50$ for 30 minutes of parking.
+At the Downtown Plaza, you pay 6$ if you enter before 10 am and leave after 4:30 pm, which is very likely to achieve with all the things you can do.

 Special tip from me.
 If you park at the Downtown Plaza Mall you can park almost for free for up to three hours.
-For that you have to get your parking ticket validated and easiest way to do would be Starbucks.
-Get a coffee and you get up to three hours free parking.
+For that, you have to get your parking ticket validated and the easiest way to do that would be Starbucks.
+Get a coffee and you get up to three hours of free parking.